A goal without a plan is just a wish.

 Not using a task manager is a huge mistake related to goal setting.
 Using a task manager will ensure you do something every day toward your goal.
 Without it, you’ll have a goal and a deadline but no plan to accomplish your goal.

-I use gCalendar and the Productivity Planner as task managers for making sure I’m on track with my goals.
+I use Dream Year and the Productivity Planner as task managers for making sure I’m on track with my goals.
 Before I did this, I had no way of planning out my days, and without a plan, I never made consistent, daily progress toward my goals.

 Now, I plan daily tasks in my gcal and Productivity Planner (in order of priority), and the results have been exponentially greater.
 I get so much more done, and more importantly, I’m focused on doing at least one task to move me toward my goals daily.